kelu124/pyusbus/README.md

 * v0.1.0:
   * Adding the Doppler BMV probe.
-So far, only B mode.
-Still, promising.
+B-Mode and Doppler modes seem to work.
-  * Issues with `/etc/udev/rules.d for this probe.`
+  * Issues with `/etc/udev/rules.d for this probe.`.
+Actually was simple, another rule overrided this device descriptor.
-  * Adding steering doppler.
-Need to check also if BW or BW+Doppler modes.
+  * Adding steering doppler data packets.

 * v0.0.3:
   * Adding the interson probe.
 Loads of work remaining: so far getting images, but would be good to have some control over the actual width of the images (variable as of the motor speed).
 Some [pointers on interson's](https://github.com/KitwareMedical/IntersonManager/blob/master/IntersonManager.cpp) with Kitware, but unsure if that applies to this probe.